 Submitting additional information

-If you have additional information you would like to provide in connection with a submitted application, you can submit follow up documentation to us electronically using a new online form within the new ePlanning.scot portal.
+If you have additional information you would like to provide in connection with an application already submitted, you can submit follow up documentation to us electronically using ePlanning.scot portal.

 - Planning Application additional documents

 - Notice of Review Application additional documents

 - Appeal a Refusal or other decision additional documents